Top Federal Small Business Grants In The US

 The fitness industry was hit hard by the COVID-19 pandemic, forcing many studios to close either permanently or temporarily.
 Many are still seeking funding to rebuild.

-WellnessLiving is a cloud-based business management software with integrated payment solutions rooted in the fitness and wellness industry.
+WellnessLiving is a cloud-based fitness studio management software with integrated payment solutions rooted in the fitness and wellness industry.
 In partnership with CENTRED, WellnessLiving will commit $150,000 in grants, marketing support, software, and business education to fitness studios in need.

 • StartOut Scholarship Program: